andybala/curiousily.github.com/_posts/2017-01-22-tensorflow-for-hackers-part-1.markdown

 > A Tensor is a typed multi-dimensional array.
 For example, a 4-D array of floating point numbers representing a mini-batch of images with dimensions [batch, height, width, channel].

-So, you can think of a tensor as a matrix on steroids - expanded to $n$ more dimensions.
+So, you can think of a tensor as a matrix on steroids - expanded to $$n$$ more dimensions.
 The concept might feel a bit strange at first, but don't worry it will come around eventually.

 # Installing TensorFlow